kofiol/kofiol/README.md

 ### **Neural Networks:**
 *I am using different neural networks since 2021 and I could I am very experienced in it.
 ChatGPT, Claude AI, Gemini by Google, Perplexity, Llama, Mistral AI, MidJourney, SDXL, Dalle 2/3, and a countless amount of AIs I mastered through the past years.*
 ### **Cryptocurrencies and blockchain**

+## I am currnetly very busy with a huge secret project.